willpuckett/kb_can/can.md

 Mosts hosts will automatically name the first canbus bridge "can0," and additional bridges as "can1," "can2," etc, using a system called *udev*.
 For a general introduction to the *udev system*, you might want to scan [Writing udev Rules](https://www.reactivated.net/writing_udev_rules.html).
 However, without additional configuration, these names can change depending on the order in which the usb-can bridges are connected, making them inconsistent and therefore unreliable for addressing by different instances, especially if devices are powered on and off automatically.
 In multi-instance installs, where each instance has its own canbus (aka bridge mode mcu), consistent names become necessary to ensure each instance is connected to the appropriate printer.

 These instructions were written on Debian running on *x86_64*, but should be applicable to Armbian systems as well.
-For rpios, you may need to use an `ifconfig` command in step 6's `up` directive in lieu of the `ip` command 🤷🏻‍♂️.
+For rpiOS, you may need to use an `ifconfig` command in step 6's `up` directive in lieu of the `ip` command 🤷🏻‍♂️.

 ### Consistently Naming Canbus Interfaces with udev Rules